 Birth of one of the most naturally talented batsmen of the post-war era.
 Although he never made a Test century on any of his four visits to England, Doug Walters was infinitely more successful elsewhere, scoring fast enough to give his bowlers more time to bowl the opposition out.
 In the Perth Test of 1974-75 he famously brought up his hundred with a six off Bob Willis off the last ball of the day.
 Against West Indies in Sydney in 1968-69, he became the first batsman to score a hundred and a double-century in the same Test, and four of his 15 Test hundreds were made against England at home.

 One of the best West Indian wicketkeepers was born.
 Jackie Hendriks' Test batting average was a moderate 18.62, but he had an expert touch with the gloves.
-Even so, he was probably best remembered for a ball that hospitalised him: he needed brain surgery after being hit by Australia's Graham McKenzie in Bridgetown in 1964-65.
+Even so, he was probably best remembered for a ball that put him in hospital: he needed brain surgery after being hit by Australia's Graham McKenzie in Bridgetown in 1964-65.
 He recovered to become a respected manager of West Indies touring teams.

-A Packer-decimated Australian side completed a two-wicket win over India in the second Test in Perth, thanks largely to 105 in three hours from hometown legspinner Tony Mann.
-He had been wretched with the ball (he took 0 for 112 off his 19 overs), but became the second night-watchman to score a Test hundred as Australia, set 339 to win, squeezed home with 22 balls to spare.
-Mann only played four Tests, all in this series, taking four wickets at 79.00 and scoring 189 runs at 23.62.
+A Packer-decimated Australian side completed a two-wicket win over India in the second Test, in Perth, thanks largely to 105 in three hours from home-town legspinner Tony Mann.
+He had been wretched with the ball (he took 0 for 112 off his 19 overs), but became the second nightwatchman to score a Test hundred as Australia, set 339 to win, squeezed home with 22 balls to spare.
+Mann only played four Tests, all in this series, taking four wickets at 79 and scoring 189 runs at 23.62.

-Flamboyant Indian opener Kris Srikkanth was born.
+Flamboyant Indian opener Kris Srikkanth is born.
 Whenever he batted, something had to give: either the opposing bowlers or his captain's nerves.
-Seen as an attacking foil to Sunil Gavaskar, he was expected to average more than 29.88 in Tests, but he made the top score in the final, when India surprisingly won the 1983 World Cup.
-He captained India on the 1989 tour of Pakistan, impressively drawing all the Tests, but was criticised for his batting failures.
+Seen as an attacking foil to Sunil Gavaskar, he was expected to average more than the 29.88 he finished with in Tests, but he made the top score in the World Cup final, when India surprisingly won the tournament in 1983.
+Srikkanth captained India on the 1989 tour of Pakistan, impressively drawing all the Tests, but was criticised for his batting failures.
 He quit the game at 33, and at the time he had scored more runs and more centuries in ODIs than any other Indian cricketer.
 In 2008 he became the chairman of India's first paid selection panel.